A selection of current ESD research projects is listed below.

 Costas Courcoubetis and Duan Lingjie

-We use languages and tools from network science and economics to model and analyze attack costs of cyber-physical systems.
+We use languages and tools from network science and economics to model and analyse attack costs of cyber-physical systems.
 Specifically, we look at applications to power and water systems for developing economic models of security.
 Based on the cost and economic models, we propose game theoretical approaches and incentive mechanisms for various stakeholders to invest and secure the large-scale power and water systems.
 This project finally provides practical guidances for designing and securing actual cyber-physical systems.

 Green Wireless Networks with Energy and Communication Cooperation (SUTD-ZJU Collaboration Project) (SUTD-ZJU Joint Collaboration Grant)